lintweaker/xmos-native-dsd/README.md

 Linux native DSD playback support
 =================================
+[12-mar-16]

+Add experimental suppor for the Unison Research Unico CD Due.

 [04-mar-16]

 Added experimental support for the Amanero Combo384.
 Firmware 1099rc1 is needed (see Amanero site).
+[Update: waiting for firmware update, rc1 does not work correctly]

 [13-feb-16]